×

 Share the article

-However, myocarditis can occasionally be brought on by the immune system or another source of inflammation
+However, myocarditis can sometimes be triggered by the immune system or other inflammatory conditions.

 The precise cause of myocarditis is frequently unknown.
 It’s thought that 50% of the time, the reason for acute myocarditis is unknown.
 Idiopathic myocarditis is the term for this.